dojo/site/content/blog/en/dojo-cli-template-app.md

 ---
-title: Scaffolding your first dojo app with the Dojo CLI
+title: Scaffolding your first Dojo app with the Dojo CLI
 date: 2020-01-10
 author: Anthony Gubler
 ---